-- The default floating-point arithmetic libraries fz and fj do not use static data and are always reentrant.
-However, the f and g libraries do use static data. - All statically-initialized data in the C libraries is read-only. - All writable static data is zero initialized. - Most C library functions use no writable static data and are reentrant whether built with default build options, --apcs /norwpi or reentrant build options, --apcs /rwpi. - Some functions have static data implicit in their definitions.
+- The default floating-point arithmetic libraries fz\\ and fj\\ do not use static data and are always reentrant.
+For software floating-point, the f\\ and g\\ libraries use static data to store the Floating-Point (FP) status word.
+For hardware floating-point, the f \ and g \ libraries do not use static data. - All statically-initialized data in the C libraries is read-only. - All writable static data is zero initialized. - Most C library functions use no writable static data and are reentrant whether built with default build options, --apcs /norwpi or reentrant build options, --apcs /rwpi. - Some functions have static data implicit in their definitions.
 You must not use these in a reentrant application unless you build it with --apcs /rwpi and the callers use different values in sb.

-Note 11016

-Exactly which functions use static data in their definitions might change in future releases.
+Note Exactly which functions use static d ata in their definitions might o change in f future releases.